Uganda

 The following changes were made through the VAT (Amendment) Act, 2023, effective 1 July 2023:

-- Amendment to the place of supply rules applicable to non resident suppliers of services to the effect that a supply is made in Uganda if the recipient of the supply is a) not a taxable person, b) is not a person who makes supplies exceeding the annual VAT registration threshold of UGX 150 million or c) a government entity that is not registered for VAT.
+- Amendment to the place of supply rules applicable to non-resident suppliers of services to the effect that a supply is made in Uganda if the recipient of the supply is (i) not a taxable person, (ii) is not a person who makes supplies exceeding the annual VAT registration threshold of 150 million Ugandan shillings (UGX), or (iii) a government entity that is not registered for VAT.

 - Amendment to restrict input tax claims on the following supplies: